Computer-generated holography: Reconstruction

-The third (technical) issue is beam modulation and actual wavefront reconstruction.
-Masks may be printed, resulting often in a grained pattern structure since most printers can make only dots (although very small ones).
-Films may be developed by laser exposure.
-Holographic displays are currently yet a challenge (as of 2025), although successful prototypes have been built.
+Generated holograms need to ensure accurate wavefront reconstruction, which can be a challenge.
+As noted above, most techniques are either phase or amplitude-based, involving a necessary quality sacrifice.
+Additionally, masks may be printed, often resulting in a grained pattern structure since most holographic printers can only print dots.
+Films may be developed by laser exposure, giving them more flexibility than masks, but making the process more involved.
+Holographic displays are currently a challenge (as of 2025), although successful prototypes have been built.
 An ideal display for computer generated holograms would consist of pixels smaller than a wavelength of light with adjustable phase and brightness.
-Such displays have been called phased array optics.
+Such displays fall into the category of phased array optics.
 Further progress in nanotechnology is required to build them.

 Applications

 Currently, several companies and university departments are researching on the field of CGH devices: